 Cleaning and Maintenance – 4/5

-We know that cleaning is the least exciting part of the coffee brewing process, but with the Cuisinox Roma you don’t have to worry.
+We know that cleaning is the least exciting part of the coffee brewing process, but with the Cuisinox Roma, you don’t have to worry.
 Although it is not dishwasher safe like some of its competitors, it’s very easy to clean: just take it apart once it’s cooled down and give it a good rinse.

 We also recommend that you descale it every once in a while like any coffee maker, depending on the hardness of the water.
 Descaling your moka pot doesn’t require any fancy equipment, just a lemon, vinegar and water will do.
-(3) Depriving your coffee maker of this regular TLC will begin to interfere with the extraction process, diminishing the clean, strong flavor you love.
+(3) Depriving your coffee maker of this regular TLC will begin to interfere with the extraction process, diminishing the clean, strong flavour you love.